ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-tap/quickstart.md

 ### Hardware Setup

 The WisMesh TAP comes fully assembled with an internal battery.
 However, it is recommended to fully recharge the battery before switching the device on.
-It supports Li-Ion batteries, 5&nbsp;V (e.g. from solar panel) supply, a 320x240 TFT touchscreen, and an on-screen keyboard.
+It supports Li-Ion batteries, 5 V (e.g. from solar panel) supply, a 320x240 TFT touchscreen, and an on-screen keyboard.

 WisMesh TAP also includes all GPIOs on pin headers, and an integrated GNSS location chip.

 The WisMesh TAP is based on the RAKwireless RAK10701 Field Tester.
-Technical details of the RAKwireless RAK10701 Field Tester can be found in the <a href="https://docs.rakwireless.com/product-categories/wisnode/rak10701-l/datasheet/#rak10701-l-field-tester-for-lorawan-datasheet" target="_blank">RAK10701 Field Tester</a> documentation.
+Technical details of the RAKwireless RAK10701 Field Tester can be found in the [RAK10701 Field Tester](https://docs.rakwireless.com/product-categories/wisnode/rak10701-l/datasheet/#rak10701-l-field-tester-for-lorawan-datasheet) documentation.

 #### Charging and Debugging via USB-C